independent-prescribing-course-img

 Overview

-This course will help you to learn about the many facets of prescribing, including clinical, communication, and consultation skills, the psychology of prescribing and the legal and ethical considerations when prescribing.
+This course will help you to learn about the many facets of prescribing, including clinical skills, clinical reasoning, consultation skills, communication skills, the psychology of prescribing and the legal and ethical considerations when prescribing.

-During the course, you will complete 450 hours of learning in total.
-This includes attendance at eight compulsory study days during which you will be taught in groups.
-Our group teaching encourages important discussion and debate amongst fellow pharmacists and lecturers, allowing for valuable reflection on the future of prescribing practice and promoting self-awareness and critical thinking as a non-medical prescriber.
+During the course, you will undertake a mix of self-directed learning, structured online learning, and learning in practice.
+This includes attendance at eight compulsory study days during which you will be taught in small groups.
+Our small group teaching encourages important discussion and debate amongst fellow pharmacists and lecturers, allowing for valuable reflection on the future of prescribing practice and promoting self-awareness and critical thinking as a non-medical prescriber.

 You will also undertake the equivalent of at least 12 days (or 90 hours) of practice-based experience, under the supervision of your Designated Prescribing Practitioner (DPP), working towards competencies in a chosen area of practice.